danpeirce/photogate-box-ssd1306term/README.md

 It is not always desirable to have the current time overwritten with new times when new edges are detected. if the mode select button is pressed a second time **Single Run** will be displayed in window one above the selected mode.
-When **Single Run** is active the mode must be reset and the mode selected again to have new measurements made.
+When **Single Run** is active the mode must be selected again to have new measurements made.

 ### Pendulum mode

 The Pendulum mode is similar to Pulse mode but it displays the total period of a swinging pendulum.
+This requres three falling edges.

+If/when new edges are detected the old time will be overwritten.
+Reset button will return to mode select state **modeS**.

+It is not always desirable to have the current time overwritten with new times when new edges are detected. if the mode select button is pressed a second time **Single Run** will be displayed in window one above the selected mode.
+When **Single Run** is active the mode must be selected again to have new measurements made.

 ![](image/pendulum3.jpg)

 ### Gate mode

 The Gate mode times the duration from falling edge to rising edge.

+If/when new edges are detected the old time will be overwritten.
+Reset button will return to mode select state **modeS**.

+It is not always desirable to have the current time overwritten with new times when new edges are detected. if the mode select button is pressed a second time **Single Run** will be displayed in window one above the selected mode.
+When **Single Run** is active the mode must be selected again to have new measurements made.

 ### Picket Fence 1